Long term Time-Lapse Photography: PNCT

-The photo at the top shows a camera installed at a project.
+The photo at the top shows a camera installed for a project at Port Newark Container Terminal (PNCT).
 The camera is protected inside that white dome – a weather-proofed housing.
-Since long-term time-lapse really is that – long-term – the camera and timing device need to be powered by a solar panel, which can be seen to the left of the camera housing.
+Since long-term time-lapse really is that — long-term — the camera and timing device need to be powered by a solar panel, which can be seen to the left of the camera housing.
 This is all mounted sturdily in a good vantage point.

-The initial stage to a massive renovation project at PNCT, involved the demolition of old warehouses.
+This shorter snippet shows the initial stage of this massive renovation project, where the old warehouses were demolished.
 This part of the project took 2.5 weeks, and this 45 second clip shows the continuous momentum of the demolition taking place, sunshine or rain.

 PNCT during the Jan 2016 blizzard.